s-b-t/s-b-t/README.md

 📁 I’m currently working on individual projects to hone my skills even further.

 🎓 I graduated Coding Dojo with a Certificate of Achievement for completing their Full-Time Software Development program and 560 clock hours of coding in HTML, CSS, JavaScript, Python, MERN, and C#.
+Currently, I am taking Harvard's main CS50 course as well as their Python CS50 course for free on YouTube via freeCodeCamp.
+Simultaneously, I am also enrolled in the Python Developer course via Mimo.org.

 🥁 Fun Fact: I play/write drums in the band, Magnasana!
 You can find us on any platform.